mysticetus-inc/dotcom/site/content/product/_index.md

 {{< components/feature-highlight
 	title="Software and Hardware Development Services"
-	subTitle="Augment your Research and Development projects to clear critical technical debt" text="Mysticetus has the background and capacity to fill your short term needs: Data visualization, App development, GDPR compliant cloud solutions, Database development, System throughput scaling, AWS and Azure.
-Draw on our experience today." image="project-planning-technical-services-mysticetus.png"
+	subTitle="Augment your Research and Development - Clear critical technical debt" text="You know that high-tech project you just can't get to because everything else is on fire?
+Yeah.
+That one.
+We can help.
+Mysticetus has the background and capacity to fill your short term needs: data visualization, app development, GDPR compliant cloud solutions, database development, system throughput scaling.
+AWS and Azure.
+Github, Netlify, Hugo/Jekyll.
+This ain't our first high-tech rodeo." image="project-planning-technical-services-mysticetus.png"
 	imagePosition="left"

 >}}

 {{< components/feature-highlight
-	title="MTS validates your mitigation team's technological readiness." subTitle="Unprepared mitigation teams will be sloppy, at great cost to your operation" text="Are your PSO's good to go?
+	title="MTS validates your mitigation team's technological readiness" subTitle="Unprepared mitigation teams will be sloppy and expensive" text="Are your Protected Species Observers (PSOs) good to go?
 Let us assess, fine-tune, and validate they are ready to go before sailing.
 Electronic gear ready?
-Team fully Trained?
+Team fully trained?
 Ship's systems providing adequate support?
 Let us stop by and confirm team readiness before they sail." image="Dockside-technical-services-Mysticetus.jpg"
 	imagePosition="right"